data-liberation-project/documentcloud-rss-fetcher-addon/README.md

 ![Screen Shot 2022-03-22 at 9 42 17 AM](https://user-images.githubusercontent.com/136939/159495167-1c96e745-4cec-42a1-9b04-b740a60d9252.png)

-If succesful, the Add-On will grab all the documents it can pull from the site, load them into DocumentCloud, and then send you an email.
-It will now run hourly and will only alert you if it pulls new documents, with a second alert highlighting any documents that meet your key terms.
+If succesful, the Add-On will grab all the documents it can pull from the site *[Ed.: feed]*, load them into DocumentCloud, and then send you an email.
+It will now run hourly and will only alert you if it pulls new documents~~, with a second alert highlighting any documents that meet your key terms~~.

 This is a relatively simple Add-On, but one of the powerful things about this approach is that it can be mixed and matched with other tools.
 Once your comfortable with the basics, [you can explore other example Add-Ons](https://www.documentcloud.org/help/add-ons/) that let you automatically extract data, use machine learning to classify documents into categories, and more.
 [Subscribe to the DocumentCloud newsletter](https://muckrock.us2.list-manage.com/subscribe?u=74862d74361490eca930f4384&id=89227411b1) to get more examples of code and opportunities to get help building out tools that help your newsroom needs.